MicrosoftDocs/azure-docs/articles/container-instances/security-baseline.md

 **Guidance**: Microsoft performs patch management on the underlying systems that support running containers.

-Automate container image updates when updates to base images from operating system and other patches are detected.
+Use a custom or third party solution to patch container images.
+If you store container images in Azure Container Registry, run Azure Container Registry tasks to automate updates to application images in a container registry based on security patches or other updates in base images

 * [About base image updates for Azure Container Registry tasks](https://docs.microsoft.com/azure/container-registry/container-registry-tasks-base-images)

 **Azure Security Center monitoring**: Not Applicable

-**Responsibility**: Customer
+**Responsibility**: Shared

 ### 5.3: Deploy automated third-party software patch management solution

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_queries/edit/21810).

-**Guidance**: You can use a third party solution to patch application images.
-Also, you can run Azure Container Registry tasks to automate updates to application images in a container registry based on security patches or other updates in base images.
+**Guidance**: Use a custom or third party solution to patch container images.
+If you store container images in Azure Container Registry, run Azure Container Registry tasks to automate updates to application images in a container registry based on security patches or other updates in base images.

 * [About base image updates for ACR Tasks](https://docs.microsoft.com/azure/container-registry/container-registry-tasks-base-images)